ready2drop/size-monitoring/README.md

-# Size Monitoring by detection algorithm
+# Size Monitoring by YOLOv8

-# Features
- - Support for Comparision of (FPS & Time) Graph
- - How to run Code in Google Colab
- - Code can run on Both (CPU & GPU)
- - Video/WebCam/External Camera/IP Stream Supported
+The algorithm is elaborated on our paper Deep Learning-Based Pancreas Detection and Size Monitoring with Data Augmentation for Medical Imaging Analysis.

 # Steps to run Code